Founder StoryMission

 Why We're Building NeighbourWood

-People often ask us: why Ireland?
+Why Ireland?
 Why woodland communities?
 And why on earth would you move your family across an ocean to start a housing company?

 The answer isn’t complicated.
-We’re building the kind of community we want to live in—and we’re proving our conviction by living in it ourselves.
+We’re building the kind of community we want to live in — and we’re proving our conviction by living in it ourselves.

 The Spark

-I’ve spent thirty years in climate and sustainability—co-founding the Los Angeles Cleantech Incubator (LACI), helping launch 500+ companies, helping to facilitate over a billion dollars in funding.
+I’ve spent thirty years in climate and sustainability — co-founding the Los Angeles Cleantech Incubator (LACI), helping launch 500+ companies, helping to facilitate over a billion dollars in funding.
 I’ve seen countless pitches for technologies that would “change everything.”
 Some did.
 Most didn’t.

 What I observed, again and again, is that the best solutions work because they align incentives.
 They make doing the right thing also the profitable thing.
-They don’t require people to sacrifice—they offer something better.
+They don’t require people to sacrifice — they offer something better.

 Housing is the ultimate test of this principle.